+Specifically, \toolnamefuzz can find \review{13} additional bugs for BICs and \review{7} for BFCs after the fuzzing campaign.
+The fuzzing turned \review{96 out of 143 (67\%)} \toolname-generated test cases for BICs and \review{54 out of 83 (65\%)} for BFCs into bug-revealing test cases.
+This indicates that \toolname-generated test cases are often close to bug-revealing already, and fuzzing can effectively explore the neighborhood of these test cases to find the bugs.

-\emph{Results}.
-As shown in the last column of~\autoref{tab:rq3} and \autoref{fig:fuzzing_result}, this approach outperforms WAFLGo, which is started on a user-provided seed corpus.
-Specifically, our LLM-seeded fuzzer \toolnamefuzz now also finds the bugs introduced in the commits corresponding to Issue~\#141 of \mujs and Issue~\#1282 of \poppler as well as the bug that was fixed in the commit corresponding to Issue~\#141 of \mujs.
-As we can see in \autoref{fig:fuzzing_result}.a, fuzzing turned 6 reaching and 10 output-changing \toolname-generated test cases into effective test cases.
-This progression is further explored in \autoref{fig:fuzzing_result}.b.
-Timewise, this LLM-based zero-shot fuzzing approach is still faster than WAFLGo.
-Considering \toolnamefuzz's time as the sum of the time for \toolname and the time for fuzzing, \toolnamefuzz takes roughly 6 hours\footnote{Including the time-out of the fuzzing campaign, which is 24 hours.} for both bug finding and bug reproduction scenarios, while WALFGo takes 13 and 15 hours, respectively.
+Timewise, this LLM-based zero-shot fuzzing approach remains more than twice as fast as WAFLGo.
+Considering the combined time for \toolname and fuzzing, \toolnamefuzz takes roughly \review{6} hours\footnote{Including the time-out of the fuzzing campaign, which is 24 hours.} for the subjects where WAFLGo is applicable, while WAFLGo takes roughly \review{20 and 22} hours for bug finding and bug reproduction scenarios, respectively.
 Indeed, this is an intriguing result as WAFLGo can be considered few-shot (i.e., starting from a user-provided corpus) while our approach is zero-shot (i.e., no examples needed).